dhis2/dhis2-docs/src/commonmark/en/content/implementation/installation.md

 a reverse proxy in combination with a servlet container is optional but has many advantages:

-  - Requests can be mapped and passed on to multiple servlet containers
+  - Requests can be mapped and passed on to multiple servlet containers.
-    - this improves flexibility and makes it easier to run multiple instances of DHIS2 on the same server.
+    This improves flexibility and makes it easier to run multiple instances of DHIS2 on the same server.
 It also makes it possible to change the internal server setup without affecting clients.